haerschKe/fastapi_postgres_k8s/README.md

 ````

 -----------
-### If your on any other machine do the following:
+### If you are on any other machine do the following:

 Get Minikube IP via  `minikube ip` or `kubectl get ingress` or `kubectl get nodes -o wide`.